KCErb/lucky-hasura-docker/GUIDE.md

 The first thing you'll need to do is get a Lucky project scaffolded using Lucky CLI.
 Here are links to the docs for how to do that on [macOS](https://luckyframework.org/guides/getting-started/installing#install-lucky-cli-on-macos) and [Linux](https://luckyframework.org/guides/getting-started/installing#install-lucky-cli-on-linux) (Windows support has not landed for Crystal yet).

 With that tool in place, you can now start a project with `lucky init` as per the next page of documentation [Starting a Lucky Project](https://luckyframework.org/guides/getting-started/starting-project).
 Please notice that though we are generating the scaffold locally, everything else will be done in the Docker container.
-This could lead to some confusion since, for example, your local crystal might be a different version than that in the Docker container.
+This could lead to some confusion since, for example, your local Crystal or Lucky might be a different version than that in the Docker container.
 Be careful to make sure they match for this one step, and from here on your local crystal shouldn't really matter.

 `lucky init` will have you name your app and then the dialog will ask you if you want to do a "Full" app or an "API only" app.
 You can of course do either one, but for this demo the focus is on backend tools, so the example app is API-only.
 You'll then be asked if you want to generate authentication.
 The answer is yes, we'll definitely want authentication helpers since Hasura uses JWT.
 Here's a one-liner that does the same: